Progress

 • Completing a pilot wetland mapping project in Pennsylvania and evaluating its expansion to other states.

-• Developing a framework for enhancing the Chesapeake Bay Program Wetland Workgroup’s capacity to meet the Wetland Outcome.
+• Developing a framework for enhancing the Wetland Workgroup’s capacity to meet this outcome.

-• Identifying opportunities to restore large wetland acreages in each state and/or priority watershed.
+• Identifying opportunities to restore large wetland acreages in each jurisdiction and/or priority watershed.

-• Identifying areas in each state and/or priority watershed in which wetland restoration would greatly benefit water quality and wildlife habitat.
+• Identifying areas in each jurisdiction and/or priority watershed in which wetland restoration would greatly benefit water quality and wildlife habitat.

 • Developing an inventory of wetland restoration projects and programs that fund wetland restoration in each state and determining how to share this information with practitioners who interact with local stakeholders.